diegovalle/hoyodecrimen.api/doc/index.rst

 ==============

 The Hoyodecrimen REST API allows you to query crime data about Mexico City.
-You can even do some fancy things like get the top 9 cuadrantes where homicide counts changed the most.
+You can even do fancy things like get the top 9 cuadrantes where homicide counts changed the most.

 Since the API is based on REST principles and returns JSON data, it's